sudopluto/learning-how-to-live/college/age-23.md

   - completed the witcher series
   - got new car (acura rdx 2019)
   - study abroad to uk!
       - didn't seek amy
       - accidently slept through job interview due to jet lag
       - seeked amy, but didn't say hello lol
         - but saw my first london fox tho
       - started boxing classes, fun
       - saw hamlet at the globe, took away almost nothing lol
       - went to (well volunteered at) first anime convention: anime london
         - so many demon slayer and attack on titan cosplays, but good vibes
       - won "best bromance" in study abroad thing
+      - ksi fight & ksi concert
+      - went "clubbing" in shoreditch
       - finally caught covid
+      - explored the barbican while in a fever dream while skipping class
+  - visted costa rica
+  - visited korea
+    - fell in love with a french girl
+        - was not reciprocated lol
+    - seeked amy, felt enlightenment, but never said hello
+    - drank and partied with koreans
+    - fell in love with german literature this time
+    - scuba dived where nobody knew english
+    - solo road trip with bbc radio in the background
+    - train to busan
+    - leveled up in archery
+    - became a local in a expat dive
+    - went to an arthouse theatre